Zambian kwacha

-The Kwacha (ISO 4217 code: ZMW) is the currency of Zambia.
-It is subdivided into 100 Ngwee.
+Zambian kwacha (sign: K; code: ZMW) is the official currency of Zambia, issued by the Bank of Zambia.
+It is subdivided into 100 ngwee.
+On 31 March 2025, the Bank of Zambia launched the new "Heritage Series"—a refreshed currency family of six banknotes (K10, K20, 50, 100, K200, K500) and six coins (5 ngwee, 10 ngwee, 50 ngwee, K1, K2, K5)—featuring enhanced security and national heritage themes.

 Etymology

 The name kwacha derives from the Nyanja, Bemba, and Tonga language word for "dawn", alluding to the Zambian nationalist slogan of a "new dawn of freedom".
 The name ngwee translates as "bright" in the Nyanja language.

 History

-Prior to independence in 1964, the Rhodesia and Nyasaland pound was the legal tender of the short-lived British protectorate of Northern Rhodesia.
+Prior to independence in 1964, the Rhodesia and Nyasaland pound was the legal tender of the British protectorate of Northern Rhodesia.
 Banknotes of 10 shillings, 1, 5, and 10 pounds issued by the Central Africa Currency Board were in circulation, together with coins of 1/2, 1, 3, 6 pence, and 1, 2, 2 1/2, and 5 shillings.
 After independence, the Bank of Zambia issued the first Zambian currency, the Zambian pound, in 1964.
 The issued paper bills and coins were of similar denominations as these used before independence, except for the 10 pounds note, which was never issued by the Bank of Zambia.
 A new design to depict the newly independent country's history and struggle was adopted.
 The two currencies – the Rhodesia and Nyasaland pound and the Zambian pound, were allowed to circulate in parallel until December 15, 1965, when the South Rhodesian pound bills and coins were withdrawn from circulation, except for the 3 pence coin which was allowed to circulate alongside its Zambian alternative for a brief period.

 On July 1, 1966, the parliament approved the arrangements of the decimal currency system (Act 40 of 1966), changing the main currency unit to Kwacha, with one kwacha being equal to 100 ngwee.
 The exchange rate was set to one kwacha equivalent to ten Zambian shillings, or one half of a Zambian pound.
 Thus, by January 16, 1968, all Zambian pound notes and coins were removed from circulation and replaced by the new kwacha notes, and ngwee coins.
 The Zambian pound notes of 10 shillings, 1, and 5 pounds were changed into 1, 2 and 10 kwacha respectively, a note of 50 ngwee was issued to replace the old 5 shillings coin, alongside a new note of 20 kwacha.
 Ngwee coins with the denominations of 1, 2, 5, 10, and 20 ngwee replacing the existing 1, 3, 6 pence, 1, and 2 shillings coins respectively.
 The Zambian pound notes, and coins ceased to be a legal tender on January 31, 1974.